-For over 40 years, hydropower from Manitoba has served as a secure, stable and cost-effective resource for wholesale power markets in the U.S.
+For almost 50 years, hydropower from Manitoba has served as a secure, stable and cost-effective resource for wholesale power markets in the U.S.

-Manitoba Hydro provides the Upper Midwest with about 10,000 gigawatt hours of electricity per year – enough to power nearly 1 million homes, and accounting for over 30 per cent of the region's supply of renewable energy.
+Manitoba Hydro provides the Upper Midwest with about 10,000 gigawatt hours of electricity per year – enough to power nearly 1 million homes, and accounting for over 30% of the region's supply of renewable energy.

 Because hydropower is cost-competitive with other forms of electricity, our exports help keep rates down in the U.S., resulting in lower costs to consumers.